carloscastilla - Fotolia

-- Transferring residual risk management to other parties, including insurance agencies.
+- transferring residual risk management to other parties, including cyberinsurance agencies;

-- Checking calculations to determine the likelihood that the initial risks will occur.
+- checking calculations to determine the likelihood that the initial risks will occur; and

 Following these five steps can help you determine whether you should accept or reject residual risk.
 Remember to keep your eyes open: Cost-effective security controls that are currently unavailable may be on the market during your next round of risk assessments.